 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF ALTISOURCE PORTFOLIO SOLUTIONS S.A.
-FOR USE ONLY AT THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 18, 2016, AND AT ANY ADJOURNMENT OR POSTPONEMENT THEREOF.
+FOR USE ONLY AT THE SPECIAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON AUGUST 18, 2016, AND AT ANY ADJOURNMENT OR POSTPONEMENT THEREOF.

-The undersigned shareholder(s) hereby appoint(s) William B. Shepro and Kevin J. Wilcox, or either of them (the "Proxies"), as proxy, with full powers of substitution, and hereby authorizes them to represent and vore, as designated on the reverse side of this ballot, all of the shares of common stock ("Common Stock") of Altisource Portfolio Solutions S.A. (the "Company") that the shareholder(s) large entitled to vote at the Annual Meeting of Shareholders (the "Annual Meeting") to be held at the offices of the Company located at 40, avenue Monterey L-2163 Luxembourg City, Grand Ducty of Luxembourg on Wednesday, May 18, 2016, at 9:00 a.m., Central European Time and at any adjournment or postponement thereof.
+The undersigned shareholder(s) hereby appoint(s) William B. Shepro and Kevin J. Wilcox, or either of them (the "Proxies"), as proxy, with full powers of substitution, and hereby authorize(s) them to represent and vote, as designated on the reverse side of this ballot, all of the shares of common stock of Altisource Portfolio Solutions S.A. (the "Company") that the shareholder(s) is/are entitled to vote at the Special General Meeting of Shareholders (the "Special Meeting") to be held at the offices of the Company located at 40, avenue Monterey L-2163 Luxembourg City, Grand Duchy of Luxembourg on Thursday, August 18, 2016, at 9:00 a.m., Central European Time and at any adjournment or postponement thereof.